Starstrider42/Custom-Asteroids/CUSTOMIZATION.md

 Custom(izing) Asteroids                         {#newbelts}
 ============

 Asteroid definition files declare where asteroids (or comets, or other small bodies) appear in the game.
-The only such file included in the Custom Asteroids download is `GameData/CustomAsteroids/config/Basic Asteroids.cfg`.
-However, any .cfg file that follows the same format will be parsed by Custom Asteroids.
+There are two example files in the Custom Asteroids download, both in `GameData/CustomAsteroids/config/`.
+However, any .cfg file anywhere in `GameData` that follows the same format will be parsed by Custom Asteroids.
+If you are distributiong asteroid definition files with your mod, please put them in your mod directory rather than the CustomAsteroids directory so that players know where the files came from.
+If you need to suppress or modify the default asteroid definitions, they are fully ModuleManager-compatible.

 Within each file, each `ASTEROIDGROUP` block represents a single group of orbits.
 There is no limit to the number of `ASTEROIDGROUP` blocks you can place in a file.

-There may also be up to one `DEFAULT` block across all files, which controls how many asteroids are found on a Kerbin intercept trajectory as in the stock game.
+There may also be up to one `DEFAULT` block across all files, which controls how many asteroids are found on a Kerbin intercept trajectory or in the Dres ring.
 If the player has multiple files with a `DEFAULT` block, only one will be used.

 Basic Usage
 ------------